specialprocedures/semnet/README.md

 - **Scikit-learn style API** - Familiar fit/transform interface for ML practitioners
 - **Custom embeddings support** - Use your own pre-computed embeddings or any embedding model
+- **Blocking for performance** - Only compare documents within specified blocks for massive performance gains
 - **Multiple embedding models** - Support for any SentenceTransformer model
 - **Configurable similarity thresholds** - Control how strict the deduplication is
 - **Weighted documents** - Give more importance to certain documents when choosing representatives